propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.39 - 2022-10-17 =
+* Added a new 'Search within location perimeter' option under 'Property Hive > Settings > General > Misc'.
+Searching for address keyword will then only return properties within the boundary of that location.
+Boundaries obtained from the Nominatim API
+* Added 'country_not' attribute to [properties] shortcode
+* Ensure 'Property Hive-only mode' checkbox only appears for administrators on user profiles
+* Added ordering capabilities to the properties returned by the REST API can be ordered by price by passing in 'price-asc' and 'price-desc' as the 'orderby' parameter
+* Added new filter 'propertyhive_show_admin_menu_key_date_count' to determine if overdue key date count should show in menu
+* Added new filter 'propertyhive_admin_menu_key_date_count_args' so the query arguments used when determining overdue key date count in menu can be customised
+* Added new filter 'propertyhive_admin_menu_enquiry_count_args' so the query arguments used when determining enquiries count in menu can be customised
+* Corrected issue with properties appearing twice when properties with the same price spanned multiple pages.
+Change included adding a secondary order

 = 1.5.38 - 2022-09-14 =
 * Added ability to exclude properties from search results by country with new 'country_not' parameter